pvto/konte-art/README.md

  - RGBA, HSLA and user defined color spaces are supported
  - a simple "independent shapes" lighting model is supported, with lights controlled by arbitrary expressions
  - 3D, ortographic and cabinet (oblique) perspectives are supported

+*Konte is an art project.
+Its code is old and a bit edgy.
+I'll be cleaning it up, but you were warned.*

 ![mcs6_9.png](img/README/2015-02-24-02-26-mcs6_9.png)
 [mcs6_9.c3dg](img/README/mcs6_9.c3dg)